Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Results

-This analysis will aim to validate the necessary approximations currently needed by the FFT based fast codes described in \cref{tab:codes}.
-In particular, we will test the EdS approximation for Dark Scattering, the EdS and USA for DGP and $f(R)$, and the $\Lambda$CDM-scr approximation for $f(R)$.
-We will restrict all these tests to the TNS model of RSD as only this implementation in \texttt{MG-Copter} uses the exact kernel calculations.
+This analysis validated the necessary approximations currently needed by the FFT-based fast codes described in \cref{tab:codes}.
+In particular, we tested the EdS approximation for Dark Scattering, the EdS and USA for DGP and $f(R)$, and the $\Lambda$CDM-scr approximation for $f(R)$.
+We restricted all these tests to the TNS model of RSD as only this implementation in \texttt{MG-Copter} uses the exact kernel calculations.
 If the approximation does sufficiently well using the TNS, we expect that it should do equally well or better in the EFTofLSS case which makes use of more RSD fitting parameters.
 Further, our ultimate goal is to test these approximations at the level of CDM halos, which we do in the next section.
 As we are only considering CDM, to compute the minimum $\chi^2$ as a function of $k_{\rm max}$, we only vary the TNS RSD nuisance parameter, $\sigma_{\rm v}$, in order to minimise the $\chi^2$ statistic given in \cref{covarianceeqn}.

 In \cref{fig:dm_chi} we show the results for all cases.
 The top panel show the \texttt{ELEPHANT} simulation DGP model results.
 In this case, the low modification (N5, exact) does equally well as the $\Lambda$CDM case.
 The high modification (N1, exact) does slightly worse, which is expected as nonlinearities are amplified by the significantly enhanced growth, causing SPT to break down at smaller $k$.
 In both cases, the EdS combined with the USA approximation does very well, following the goodness of fit of the exact prediction.